|

 unemployed people left Sweden to seek good fortune in the big cities of

 America.
-Grimeton Radio with the call sign SAQ was built in the 1920s to
+Grimeton Radio with the call sign SAQ was

-maintain communication between the Swedish emigrants and their home country.
+built in the 1920s to maintain communication between the Swedish emigrants

-For years the transmitter was operated as a transatlantic telegraphy link to
+and their home country.
+For years the transmitter was operated as a

-the RCA transmitter Radio Central in Long Island, New York, USA.
+Island, New York, USA.
 With the

 advent of tube transmitters and rising knowledge of worldwide propagation of